Red Line (Namma Metro): Initial DPR

+Revisions and Tenders

+A revised DPR was submitted in February 2026, introducing several design modifications.
+The stations at Veterinary College and Kodati Gate were removed, while a new Sarjapur Terminal station was added.
+The underground section was shortened by approximately 160 metres, although the overall corridor length increased from 36.58 km to 37.80 km due to alignment refinements.
+Underground station dimensions were also reduced from 200 × 27 metres to 170 × 21.5 metres, and interchange station layouts were redesigned to further reduce construction costs.
+These changes lowered the estimated project cost to ₹25,999 crore, after which the revised DPR was resubmitted to the Central Government for approval.
+As a result of the revisions and approval process, the anticipated opening of the corridor was deferred from 2031 to April 2033.

 Funding

 Estimated at Rs 16,543 crore, including land acquisition charges, the 37-km line is outlined in the Comprehensive Mobility Plan 2020.
 This proposed metro line is expected to ease travel for public commuting to and from tech zones.
 The alignment involves an elevated corridor near the IT corridor in Sarjapur, transitioning underground at Koramangala, traversing the central business district through tunnels, and emerging on Ballari Road with elevated stations at Ganganagar and Hebbal.